swaptacular/swpt_accounts/README.md

      exchange, will have a correctly set "coordinator_type" header.
      The routing key will represent the coordinator ID as hexadecimal (lowercase).
-Note that for "direct" transfers, the coordinator ID is guaranteed to be the same as the creditor ID; and for "issuing" transfers, the coordinator ID is guaranteed to be the same as the debtor ID.
+Note that for "direct" transfers, the coordinator ID is guaranteed to be the same as the creditor ID; for "agent" transfers, the highest 24-bits of the coordinator ID are guaranteed to be the same as the highest 24-bits of the creditor ID; and for "issuing" transfers, the coordinator ID is guaranteed to be the same as the debtor ID.

    - **`accounts_in`**: For messages that must be send to this accounting authority itself (self-posting).
 The routing key will